act-rules/act-rules.github.io/pages/design/rule-template.md

 ## Applicability

-The rule applies to any (??) element ...
+This rule applies to any (??) element ...

 ## Expectation (1)